 The Silmarillion is a beautiful read and, while not wanting to give too much away, let me just say that music was fundamental to the creation myth explored in that particular history.

-That notion was very much in my mind when I listened to some inspiring songs performed by the group of Russian Orthodox monks pictured above in the Saint Peter and Paul Cathedral in St. Petersburg, Russia.
+That notion was very much in my mind when I listened to some inspiring songs performed by the group of Russian Orthodox monks pictured at the top of this post in the Saint Peter and Paul Cathedral in St. Petersburg, Russia.

-Outside of the landscape, or the expression of joy on the faces of young and old alike, music and photography provide me with links to the divine, however you choose to describe it.
+Outside of the landscape, or the expression of joy on the faces of young and old alike, music and photography provide me with links to the sublime, however you choose to describe it.